Cantera/workshop-websites/content.md

 suggestions for topics, please email [workshop@cantera.org](mailto:workshop@cantera.org).
 Example topics may include:

+- An introduction to the [Shock and Detonation Toolbox](http://shepherd.caltech.edu/EDL/PublicResources/sdt/)
 - Varying the volume of a `Reactor`
 - Convergence in the 1-D solver
 - Varying properties in a `Reactor` as a function of time